tensorflow/minigo/README.md

 Configuration for things like "where do debug SGFs get written", "where does training data get written", "where do the latest models get published" are managed by the helper scripts in the rl_loop directory.
 Those helper scripts execute the same commands as demonstrated below.
+Configuration for things like "what size network is being used?" or "how many readouts during selfplay" can be passed in as flags.
+The mask_flags.py utility helps ensure all parts of the pipeline are using the same network configuration.

 All local paths in the examples can be replaced with `gs://` GCS paths, and the Kubernetes-orchestrated version of the reinforcement learning loop uses GCS.